AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/04-active_windows.md

 Standard credits (Bottom part)

 The bottom part displays two daily time-series (365 values) defined for energy generation/storage (hydro turbines or hydro pumps).
-First and third column are deprecated due to new implementation of Maximum Generation and Maximum Pumping time-series.
-In each case, the first array defines the maximum power (generated or absorbed), and the second defines the maximum daily energy (either generated or stored).
+Both arrays represents the maximum daily energy (either generated or stored).

-For the sake of clarity, maximum daily energies are expressed as a number of hours at maximum power.
+For the sake of clarity, maximum daily energies are expressed as a number of hours at maximum power and these values are used along with the Maximum Generation and Maximum Pumping TS's to calculate daily mean energy.

 Credit modulation (Upper part)